|

 his devices to prevent any "lightning."
 He wasn't after impressive

-streamers, instead he was trying to suppress them.
+streamers, instead he was trying to suppress these.
 When successful, he

 which produced sounds resembling gunshots.
 This phenomenon is actually